Northshore Debate Series 2

 -- I am often way less interested in "impact defense" than "link defense."
 This is equally true of my thoughts toward negative disadvantages and affirmative advantages.
 For example, if the aff wins with certainty that they stop a US-China war, I'm highly unlikely to vote neg and place my faith in our ability to the big red telephone at the White House to dampen the conflict.
 Similarly, if the neg wins that your plan absolutely crashes the economy by disrupting the market or causing some agenda item to fail, I will mostly be unconcerned that there are some other historical explanations for great power wars than "resource scarcity."
 The higher up the link "chain" you can indict your opponent's argument, the better.

 -- Don't clip cards.
 If you're accusing a team of it, you need to be able to present me with a quality recording to review.
 Burden of proof lies with the accusing team, "beyond a reasonable doubt" is my standard for conviction.
+If you advance any sort of ethics challenge, the debate ends and is decided on the grounds of that ethics challenge alone.

 -- Yes judge kick unless one team explicitly makes an argument that convinces me to conceive differently of presumption.
 Speaking of, presumption is "least amount of change" no matter what.
 This could mean that presumption *still* lies with the neg even if the aff wins the status quo is no longer something the judge can endorse (but only if the CP is less change than the plan).